 The Rome IV criteria allow for a diagnosis of IBS in people with recurrent abdominal pain that occurs at least once a week during the last 3 months and is associated with two or more of the following:

 - Either increased pain or relief of pain after defecation

 - A change in the frequency of bowel movements

 - A change in the appearance of stool

 Treatment of IBS

 Mainstream medical treatment of IBS includes dietary approaches such as avoiding certain foods and changing up the amount and types of fermentable carbohydrates in the diet as well as medications to treat diarrhea, constipation, gas or pain.
-Exercise, biofeedback and therapy to cope with IBS is sometimes recommended as well.
-Other alternative therapies recommended include stress management, probiotic supplementation and acupuncture.
+Exercise, biofeedback, and therapy to cope with IBS are sometimes recommended as well.
+Other alternative therapies recommended include stress management, probiotic supplementation, and acupuncture.